StrawHatHacker/Shiro-The-Discord-Bot/README.md

   > Fetches a random (nsfw) picture, provide only one tag for more accurate results.
 Aliases: *34*, *yan*, *dan*, *gel*, *xb*, *rb*
 ## Server Configuring/Settings
 * **\>setmodlog \<channel id\>**
-  > Sets the channel in which the bot will log: Bans, Unbans, Kicks, Mutes, Unmutes, Warns, Filtered Words Warns, Deleted Invites and links
+  > Sets the channel in which the bot will log: Bans, Unbans, Kicks, Mutes, Unmutes, Warns, Filtered Words Warns, Deleted Invites and links.
 Aliases: *smod*
 * **\>disablemodlog**
-  > Completely disables the moderation logging, channel has to be reassigned to enable it back (*>setmodlog \<channel id\>*)
+  > Completely disable the moderation logging, channel has to be reassigned to enable it back (*>setmodlog \<channel id\>*)
   Aliases: *dmod*
 * **\>setchatlog \<channel id\>**
-  > Sets the channel in which the bot will log: Deleted, Edited Messages and Bulk Deletions
+  > Set the channel in which the bot will log: Deleted, Edited Messages and Bulk Deletions.
 Aliases: *schat*
 * **\>disablechatlog**
-  > Completely disables the chat logging, channel has to be reassigned to enable it back (*>setchatlog \<channel id\>*)
+  > Completely disable the chat logging, channel has to be reassigned to enable it back (*>setchatlog \<channel id\>*)
   Aliases: *dchat*
 * **\>setchangelog \<channel id\>**
-  > Sets the channel in which the bot will log: Name, Nickname, Channel, Emoji, Role changes
+  > Set the channel in which the bot will log: Name, Nickname, Channel, Emoji, Role changes.
 Aliases: *schange*
 * **\>disablechangelog**
-  > Completely disables the change logging, channel has to be reassigned to enable it back (*>setchangelog \<channel id\>*)
+  > Completely disable the change logging, channel has to be reassigned to enable it back (*>setchangelog \<channel id\>*)
   Aliases: *dchange*
 * **\>filter**
+  > Toggle chat filtering on or off
 * **\>filteradd \<word\>**
+  > Add a word to the bad word list (max 10 words, for supporters the limit is 20 words).
+Aliases: *fa*
 * **\>filterremove \<word\>**
+  > Remove a word from the bad word list.
+Aliases: *fr*
 * **\>filterlist**
+  > See all the bad words set to be filtered.
+Aliases: *fl*
 * **\>blockinvites**
+  > Toggle server invite deletion on or off.
+Aliases: *bi*
 * **\>blocklinks**
+  > Toggle link deletion on or off.
+Aliases: *bl*
 * **\>mentionlimit \<number\>**
+  > Set the max mentions a message is allowed to have (*\>mentionlimit 0* to disable).
+Aliases: *ml*
 * **\>joinmessage**
 * **\>setjoinchannel \<channel name or id\>**
 * **\>setjoinmessage \<text\>**